cheminfo/eln-docs/docs/50_machine_learning/20_analysis/README.md

   - point for min y value
   - point for max y value

-This software allows either to create new analytical report of to use an existing one.
+This software allows you to either create a new analytical report or use an existing one.

 <SelectNormPrev/>